 Training measures are closely correlated with other innovative personnel measures increasing the participation of employees and usually summarised as "high performance workplaces" (Whitfield, 2000, Barrett and O'Connell, 2001, and Wolf and Zwick, 2002).
 Indeed, higher involvement of employees might increase the inclination of employees to train.
-On the other hand, new workplace practices might also increase the necessity of training especially when they go hand in hand with increased flexibility and a higher grade of discretion for non-managerial employees.
+On the other hand, new workplace practices might also increase the necessity of training especially when they goes hand in hand with increased flexibility and a higher grade of discretion for non-managerial employees.
 Whitfield (2000) demonstrates that the average number of training days per employee is positively correlated with the introduction of innovative personnel measures.
-Wolf and Zwick (2002) also find a high joint incidence of training and new workplace organisations.
+Wolf and Zwick (2002) also find a high correlation between training and new workplace organisations.
 In order to avoid that the training dummy picks up productivity effects from other personnel measures, we add a couple of crucial additional controls for relevant innovative personnel measures: more responsibilities for non-managers, team work, groups with their own cost responsibility, strong selection procedures when hiring new employees, employee share ownership, and profit sharing.

-In order to estimate equation (3), we add a vector V_i entailing the variables described above.
-As many empirical assessments of the productivity effect of training use parsimonious specifications similar to (3), see Ballot, Fakhfakh, and Taymaz (2001), Bellmann and Büchel (2001) and Barrett and O'Connell (2001), we also report estimation results excluding further control variables and thereby show the size of the omitted variable bias.
+The additional explanatory variables are called V_i for simplicity and the complete vector of explanatory variables without the training term (i.e. V_i plus capital, labour and the constant) is labelled X_i .
+As many empirical assessments of the productivity effect of training use parsimonious specifications similar to (3), see Ballot, Fakhfakh and Taymaz (2001), Bellmann and Büchel (2001) and Barrett and O'Connell (2001), we also report estimation results excluding further control variables and thereby show the size of the omitted variable bias.

-As training cannot be expected to have an instanteneous effect on productivity (Bartel, 1995, Bassi et al., 2001), we use different lags between $T{t-z,i}$, $D{t,z,i,j}$ and $Y{t,i}$ with t a year indicator and z an indicator for the lags used in our final cross section specification, see equations (3') and (3'').
-This also allows us to see if there are time effects in the productivity impact of training.
-As training intensity as well as the incidence of different training forms are correlated over the years, the effects found in later years can not be interpreted as pure lagged effects, however.
+In order to see if there are time effects in the productivity impact of training, equation (3) is re-estimated with different lags between $T{i,t}$ and $Y{i,t}$ with t a year indicator.
+As training intensity as well as the incidence of different training forms is highly correlated over the years, the effects found in later years can not be interpreted as pure lagged effects, however.